keboola/connection-docs/transformations/migration/index.md

 - Disabled transformations in the bucket
 - Transformations that have both multiple [phases](/transformations/#phases) and multiple transformation [backends](/transformations/#backends); in this case, you must split the bucket, so that each of the resulting buckets have either one phase or one backend.
 If you are not sure how to do that, please contact our support.

-## What happens during migration:
+## What Happens During Migration
-- We do check automatically if the transformation is eligible for migration
+We check automatically if the transformation is eligible for migration.
-- The name and the description is transferred in a way that:
+The names (and the associated descriptions) are transferred in the following way:

-    - Mixed backends
+For mixed backends:
-        -  Transformation bucket = New transformation name (transformation names are lost)
+  - Transformation bucket → New transformation name (names of individual transformations are lost)

-    - Single backends
+For single backends:
-        - Multiple e.g. Snowflake transformation in one bucket results in one Snowflake transformation with code blocks inside new transformation
+  - Multiple transformations in one bucket result in a single new transformation with code blocks corresponding to the old transformations
   - Mappings are merged
-        - Transformation bucket = New transformation name
+  - Transformation bucket → new transformation name
-        - Transformation name = Code block name
+  - Transformation name → code block name
-        - Each transformation within a bucket = Code snippet name
+  - Each transformation within a bucket → code snippet name